In 2021, maintaining digital security is one of the biggest challenges for online businesses.

 A second major component of this challenge is a lack of awareness among regular team members when it comes to cybersecurity.

 This is partly due to a complete lack of digital security training, but also to a failure to keep team members updated on cybersecurity challenges.
+Outsourcing both security aspects and training can alleviate these issues somewhat.

-How to Meet 2021’s Digital Security Challenges
+How to Meet 2023’s Digital Security Challenges

-The main question for businesses is how to best face these cybersecurity challenges in 2021.
+The main question for businesses is how to best face these cybersecurity challenges in 2023.

 One increasingly popular strategy is to outsource digital security to managed security service providers (MSSPs).
 This way, you don’t have to dedicate resources to hiring in-demand full-time experts.

 Another investment that security experts consider essential is training.
 Team members need more awareness of cybersecurity issues to avoid falling for cybercriminals’ tactics.
-Such awareness can also motivate them to invest in personal digital security products, such as identity theft protection.
-This is a bonus for businesses who might otherwise suffer collateral damage.

 Finally, companies increasingly opt for more comprehensive digital security packages.
-New offers on the market – such as Aura – unify technical aspects like VPN, antivirus, and WiFi security with data insurance and financial monitoring services.
+Newer offers on the market – such as Aura – unify technical aspects like VPN, antivirus, and WiFi security with data insurance and financial monitoring services.

-Ultimately, it is essential for online businesses to invest the time and energy to stay on top of digital security challenges in 2021.
+Ultimately, it is essential for online businesses to invest the time and energy to stay on top of digital security challenges in 2023.
 Only by being aware of the most recent threats will you be able to face them head-on.